karalus/esb0/README.md

 - For WSDL parsing [WSDL4J](https://sourceforge.net/projects/wsdl4j/) is used.
 - For XML processing we use the XQJ implementation in [Saxon-HE](https://sourceforge.net/projects/saxon/files/Saxon-HE/9.8/)
-- For conversion between XML and JSON [MOXy](http://www.eclipse.org/eclipselink/documentation/2.7/moxy/json002.htm) is used.
+- For conversion between XML and JSON [MOXy](https://www.eclipse.org/eclipselink/documentation/2.7/moxy/json002.htm) is used.
-- FastInfoset support is implemented using "com.sun.xml.fastinfoset".
+- FastInfoset support is implemented using [metro-fi](https://github.com/javaee/metro-fi).
 - Logging is done with [SLF4J](https://www.slf4j.org/).
 Optionally combined with [Logback](https://logback.qos.ch/) it gives the best performance.

 Optional